 - Establish the look and feel for various interfaces, including websites, mobile devices, apps, kiosks, games and wearables

-- Work within brand guidelines to create layouts that reinforce a brand’s style or voice through its visual touchpoints
+- Work within brand guidelines to create layouts that reinforce a brand’s voice through its visual touchpoints

 - Design user-centered interaction models, wireframes or screen mockups